LoicBersier/Haha-yes/readme.md

 Special thanks to

-discord.js (https://github.com/discordjs) for providing discord.js, commande and the discord.js guide
+discord.js (https://github.com/discordjs) for providing discord.js, commande and the discord.js guide<br>
 [TG/LW] Tina the Cyclops#5861 for inspiring me to make this bot